ribbon background

 Using drugs too much can make you more likely to have depression, anxiety, and other mental health problems.
 In 2019, 9.5 million U.S. adults had severe mental health problems and a substance use disorder, based on the report from the Substance Abuse and Mental Health Services Administration.

-Social and Economic Problems
+Social And Economic Problems

 Long-term substance misuse can also lead to social and economic issues.
 It can cause strained relationships with family and friends, lead to job loss, and even result in legal issues.